 Lastly the ECA program runs a volunteer enrichment space every recess and lunchtime in the circus area, which allows students to further develop their skills in a non-structured, peer supported environment.

 The ECA program is run by 3 teachers, who have volunteered their time to support the students through their learning journey each week; the amazing Varina Earle, Marisa Scidone and myself, Crystle Challinger.

 I feel one of the most important parts to understand about this program is that it is less about circus skills and more about supporting student progression through the educational, emotional, social and physical aspects of their lives.
 Circus gives students involved a chance to express themselves in a safe and fun environment.
-The very nature of Circus provides an opportunity for children in which failure doesn’t exist as every mistake is viewed as a chance to try again, that exclusion or inclusion is by choice, and participation can be either individualised or by group to suit every child’s needs.
+The very nature of Circus provides an opportunity for children in which failure doesn’t exist as every mistake is viewed as a chance to try again through discovery learning.

 The program directly benefits the Canning Vale College students and the 3 teachers involved, with the major outcomes for the participants that have arisen from the introduction of the program include:

 - The uncompromisingly positive nature of the program and its effect on the emotional outlook of the participants involved.